Vuxiii/bachelorCompiler/README.md

 For this project I am using `Java 17`

 To run the compiler, I have provided a bash file called `run.sh`, that should be able to execute the program.
+Afterwards call `comp.sh` which assembles the program, links it, and finally runs the program.

 ---